 Memrise is essentially a memory app.
-I would recommend using Memrise to practise learning specific vocabulary but probably not grammar or sentences.
+We would recommend using Memrise to practise learning specific vocabulary but probably not grammar or sentences.

 Memrise takes you through exercises with the aim of helping you remember things.
 The thing I like about Memrise is that it’s based on timed repetition, so it will appear in the exercise again before you have the chance to forget it.
 It’s a really useful app to use if you’re trying to learn specific vocabulary, especially if it’s for an exam or a new topic and you want to get started speaking right away.

 Another useful thing about Memrise is that anyone can upload courses to it.
 On the one hand this isn’t always great as it’s harder to manage the quality of the courses, but on the other hand you can pick and choose specific courses tailored to you rather than working your way through a course like on Duolingo.

 It’s definitely our favourite memory app for Spanish learning.

 Busuu – Great Spanish Learning App

 Another great Spanish learning app is Busuu.
 Firstly, our favourite thing about Busuu is that it lets you sign in with google rather than having to create an account.
 I hate language apps that make you create a new account when you use them because you just end up with a load of password to remember, so this is something I really like about Busuu.